suredone/qdone/README.md

     -k, --kill-after number   Kill job after this many seconds [default: 30] -w, --wait-time number    Listen at most this long on each queue [default: 20] --include-failed          When using '*' do not ignore fail queues.
+    --active-only             Listen only to queues with pending messages.
     --drain                   Run until no more work is found and quit.
 NOTE: if used with --wait-time 0, this option will not drain queues.
     --prefix string           Prefix to place at the front of each SQS queue name [default: qdone_]